Chordotonal organ: Wing and halteres

 There is a chordotonal organ located at the base of the wings in many insect orders, and, in Dipterans, there are also two chordotonal organs found at the base of the haltere.
 Their function is currently not well understood.
 In lacewings, a tympanal organ is located in the radius vein of the forewing and is thought to monitor ultrasound.

+Crustaceans

+Myochordotonal organ

+In the order Decapoda, there are chordotonal organs located in the legs, antennules, antenna, chelipeds, and mandibles.
+Each leg joint also contains a chordotonal organ.
+Similar to the antennal and leg chordotonal organs in insects, the leg chordotonal organs in crustaceans are sensitive to both proprioceptive and auditory information, including airborne and substrate-borne vibrations.
+Myochordotonal organs are also called Barth's myochordotonal organs and were first studied by Barth in 1934.